microsoft/DMF/Dmf/Documentation/Driver Module Framework.md

     but not its own as that will cause infinite recursion.)

 -   This function is also called by Clients to create a Dynamic Module.
-    See the section *Dynamic Modules* for more information.
+    See the section *Dynamic Modules* for more information. **Modules that are dynamically allocated are freed either by using `WdfObjectDelete()` or by allowing WDF to automatically free the Module when its parent object is deleted.**

 -   Every Module must implement this function.

--   This function should only initialize and create the Module and its Child Modules.
-It should not allocate resources or talk to hardware.
+-   This function should only initialize and create the Module.
+Generally, it should not allocate resources or talk to hardware.

 ### DECLARE_DMF_MODULE
 ```